CIS 24053 INTRODUCTION TO INFORMATION SYSTEMS AND DIGITAL TECHNOLOGIES 3 Credit Hours

 CIS 44095 SPECIAL TOPICS IN COMPUTER INFORMATION SYSTEMS 3 Credit Hours

-(Repeatable for credit) Offered on a semester basis with different CIS topics and different faculty involved each time the course if offered.
+(Repeatable for credit) Offered on a semester basis with different Computer Information Systems topics and different faculty involved each time the course if offered.

 Prerequisite: Minimum 2.250 overall GPA; and junior standing.